Powered by Dragonfly Energy Graphic

 fifth wheel rv at campsite with green trees

-Generator Battery Charging
+2. Generator Battery Charging

-Generator battery charging uses the same charger as the shore power supply (a converter or inverter charger) but the power comes from a generator.
+Generator battery charging uses the same charger as the shore power supply (a converter or inverter charger), but the power comes from a generator.

 Some RVs come with onboard generators, while some RVers choose to carry a portable generator with them while RVing.
 Generators come in various sizes and with different power-creating abilities.
 The more watts a generator can produce, the more powerful it is.

-Alternator Charging
+3. Alternator Charging (While Driving)

 Something to keep in mind: Using your alternator to charge your house battery often will wear out your alternator faster.
 You can preserve your alternator by using fewer amps and by charging your battery with shore or solar power as often as possible.

-Solar Power Charging
+4. Solar Power Charging

 Solar power charging is a favorite charging style for those who love boondocking.
-Your batteries will be charging any time they’re not fully charged, and the sun is shining.
+Your batteries will be charging anytime they’re not fully charged, and the sun is shining.
 Many RVers will roof-mount solar panels or use a portable panel to move around.

 This is an excellent option for those boondocking because there’s little to no maintenance required.
 You also won’t need gas on hand for your generator or worry about your battery power suddenly going.